 The Science/Math Resource Center (SMRC) was founded by MSU in the early 1970's.
 During the last three decades, SMRC has sponsored internally and externally funded projects that have provided (1) professional development in science and mathematics education for MSU faculty; (2) summer and school year opportunities in math and science for K-12 teachers and their students; (3) public awareness opportunities, ranging from public television segments to a weekly newspaper column on new developments in the sciences.
 SMRC sponsors the Science Olympiad which brings 1,100 MT middle and high school students to campus each year.
-SMRC also founded the Brown Bag Group, a science and mathematics education interest group, which has met for more than 20 years.
-Many of MSU's current and past math and science initiatives (for example, SIMMS, STEP, the inter-college distance-based Master of Science in Science Education degree program, CLT West), are outgrowths of discussions in the Brown Bag Group.
-Building upon the state investment, the current SMRC Director has raised \$24.4 million in external funding since 1995 to support the Center's work.
-One major project currently housed in SMRC is a multi-state NSF Center for Learning and Teaching which conducts research on math and science education for high need student populations in rural and urban areas in the West, and provides full Fellowships for more than 60 doctoral and postdoctoral researchers at five research universities in MT, OR and CO.
-Supplements to this \$10M award allowed the Center to host a national research conference at NSF headquarters on culturally responsive mathematics curricula, and gave \$350,000 to MSU to provide fellowships to Native American researchers on science and mathematics education.
+Many of MSU's current and past math and science initiatives (for example, SIMMS, STEP, the inter-college distance-based Master of Science in Science Education degree program, CLT West), are outgrowths of discussions during campus-wide noon seminars hosted by SMRC.
+Building upon the state investment, the current SMRC Director has raised \$24.9 million in external funding since 1995 to support the Center's work.
+One major project currently housed in SMRC is a multi-state NSF Center for Learning and Teaching which conducts research on math and science education for high need student populations in rural and urban areas in the West, and provides full Fellowships for more than 68 doctoral and postdoctoral researchers at five research universities in MT, OR and CO.
+Supplements to this \$10M award allowed the Center to host a national research conference at NSF headquarters on culturally responsive mathematics curricula which led to publication of a scholarly book (2008), and gave \$350,000 to MSU to provide fellowships to Native American researchers on science and mathematics education.
 Seven MT tribal college faculty are among the current fellowship awardees.
-A \$400,000 NSF supplement received in Fall 2006 puts MSU in the lead role among a dozen universities developing a national conference and book on preparing researchers to address diversity and equity issues in science and mathematics education.
-A second major project is an NSF Math and Science Partnership which provides online mentoring and induction support for more than 500 beginning math and science teachers throughout Montana and in 16 partner states stretching from Louisiana to Alaska and Hawaii.
+A \$400,000 NSF supplement put MSU in the lead role among a dozen universities organizing a national conference (Fall 2007), and in preparation of a book on preparing researchers to address diversity and equity issues in science and mathematics education.
+A second major project is an NSF Math and Science Partnership which provides online mentoring and induction support for more than 1,200 beginning math and science teachers throughout Montana and in 16 partner states stretching from Louisiana to Alaska and Hawaii.
 The SMRC Director co-authored a chapter describing this program for a recent Harvard Education Press book on distance learning.
-A third major project funded in Fall 2006 is an NSF Math and Science Partnership that will bring \$1.4 M to MSU to provide professional development for elementary science teachers of Native American students on two reservations in Montana.
+A third major project funded in Fall 2006 is an NSF Math and Science Partnership that brings \$1.4 M to MSU to provide professional development for elementary science teachers of Native American students on two reservations in Montana.
+Through an agreement with MSU's Master of Science in Science Education (MSSE) Program, the 24 graduate science credits each teacher earns can be applied toward the MSSE degree.
+As a result, 22 elementary teachers working on and near MT reservations joined MSSE this year.
+In July 2008, Montana's Office of Public Instruction awarded \$675,000 to SMRC and partners to offer graduate coursework in physics, astronomy and life sciences for elementary teachers in Bozeman, Helena and surrounding rural schools.
+In addition to the program accomplishments above, SMRC's currently funded grants have contributed \$1.135 million to MSU to cover overhead expenses since 2001.